-Like previous Patch Tuesday releases, this Windows 10 update KB5001330 doesn’t come with any new features.
-Rather, the focus is on security, reliability improvements and fixes across the board.
+Like previous Patch Tuesday releases, this Windows 10 update KB5017308 doesn’t come with any new features.
+Rather, the focus is on security, reliability improvements, and fixes across the board.

-Since Microsoft patch updates are mandatory updates, Windows 10 KB5001330 download and install automatically on devices running the latest Windows 10 version 20H2 and 2004.
+Since Microsoft patch updates are mandatory updates, Windows 10 KB5017308 and KB5017315 download and install automatically.
 Once installed, you will need to restart the system for the changes to take effect.

 To install this update using Windows Update, follow the steps below: